WildRams/getcontrol/docs/documentation/introduction.rst

 Installation
 ============

 There is no need for installation.
 For **Windows** and **Linux**, there are single-file executables.
-Just copy the executable file to the location of your choise and launch it.
+Just copy the executable file to the location of your choice and launch it.
 For the **macOS**, the image disk (DMG file) is available (see Download_ section).

 .. caution::
     Copy the executable to the folder to which you have writing permission.
 Don't use the system folders.
 Try not to use the directory names with spaces.

 The program tries to search for the *FullProf* path automatically.
-If not found or you use a nonstandard path, please set it in the :ref:`Preferences <Preferences>`.
+If not found or you use a nonstandard path, please set it in the ``Pref ->`` :ref:`General setup <General setup>` tab.

 Additional 3rd party software facilitating the analysis (*Dysnomia* - MEM) and visualisation (*VESTA* - CIF viewer) can also be linked.
-The links to the software webpages are provided by clicking the appropriate labels in the :ref:`Preferences <Preferences>`.
+The links to the software webpages are provided by clicking the appropriate labels in the ``Pref ->`` :ref:`General setup <General setup>` tab.

 .. tip::
-    For a visualisation of the refinement results, there is not needed to have *FullProf* installed.
+    For a visualisation of the refinement results, there is no need to have *FullProf* installed.
 You will need it only when you want to perform further calculations.

 .. _SettingStorage: